 If you misplace your card, a replacement may be purchased for $1.
 If your card is lost or stolen, report it to us immediately so we can take the appropriate measures to prevent anyone else from using your account.

 Yes, in person and over the phone, most major credit cards are accepted for account payments and donations.
-Credit and debit card payments must be a minimum of $5.
+There is a minimum charge of $1 for credit/debit card transactions.

 Patrons do have the option of getting on a payment plan - this will allow patrons to check out one item at a time on their card, and they will be allowed computer access.
 You must be able to pay at least $5 when you first sign up for the plan.
 There are no set due dates or amounts for your payments, the only stipulation is that the entire amount must be paid within four months of setting up the plan.
 If you do not pay off your account once the payment plan has expired, your library privileges will be suspended until the entire amount due has been paid.
 If your payment plan has been suspended, the entire amount left on your account must be paid before you will be able to use your card again and you cannot start a new one to pay off the remaining fees.